amidatelion/wiki-gen-poc/README.md

 2. ~~server updates to allow stuff like this to run on the scale of the List of Mechs without blowing up~~ Works fine for Faction Stores! 🎉

 <details>
+<summary>Iteration 5</summary>
+Basically works like Iteration 4 except now

+1. The scripts can call each other as necessary
+2. Instead of writing out a given wikitable to a file, it posts it to the wiki as a template
+3. Credentials for that posting exist as env vars only - this is for Github Action integration

 <summary>Iteration 4</summary>
 1. `factionParser` takes two arguments currently: a source directory to walk through and a prefix exception (`itemCollection_` in this case.
 This was part of the generifying bits but it may be dropped for ease of executioni/legibility down the line).
 2. It then recursively walks that directory for .json files and grabs the `items` entry.